an abrupt transition of an electron, atom, or molecule from one quantum state to another, with the absorption or emission of a quantum.

 Executive function weakness is not a character-flaw, laziness, or bad-behavior.

-Yellow Parachute ADHD and Executive Function Skills Coaches meet you where you are to guide you in setting goals and practicing skills that build life-long success.
+Yellow Parachute ADHD and Executive Function Skills Coaches meet you where you are to guide you in setting goals and practicing skills that build life-long success and satisfaction.

 Coaching begins with attention to Executive Function Skills and the power that each individual has to make change.